khushijaiswal27/Devops-Notes/Day04/README.md

 ### Day 4 - Everything About Linux from Scratch

+## Task
+Today’s goal is to **understand how Linux works under the hood**.

+You will create a short note that explains:
+- The core components of Linux (kernel, user space, init/systemd)
+- How processes are created and managed
+- What systemd does and why it matters

+This is the foundation for all troubleshooting you will do as a DevOps engineer.

+---

+## Expected Output
+By the end of today, you should have:

+- A markdown file named:
+  `linux-architecture-notes.md`

+or

+- A hand written set of notes (Recommended)

+Your notes should be clear enough that someone new to Linux can follow them.

+---

+## Why This Matters for DevOps
+Linux is the base OS for almost every production system.

+If you know how processes and systemd work, you can:
+- Debug crashed services faster
+- Fix CPU/memory issues
+- Understand logs and service restarts confidently

+This knowledge saves hours during incidents.

+---

 This repository documents my progress on **Day 4** of the DevOps series by **Technical Guftgu (Imran Teli Sir)**.
 Today, I dived deep into the history, architecture, and core features of the Linux Operating System.

 ## 🎯 Lab Objectives